rithmschool/python_curriculum_exercises/Unit-01/01-flask-intro/readme.md

 - have a route for `/welcome`, which responds with the string "welcome"
 - have a route for `/welcome/home`, which responds with the string "welcome home"
-- have a route for `/welcome/back`, which responds with the string "welcome back!"
+- have a route for `/welcome/back`, which responds with the string "welcome back"

 ### Bonus